The 100 best TV shows of all time

 Carroll O'Connor and Jean Stapleton in All in the Family (Image credit: Sony Pictures Television)

 All in the Family set the standard for dealing with some of the major issues of the day within the context of a sitcom.
 It did so through its main character, Archie Bunker.
-It is the gold standard for Lear, who is the gold standard for the US TV sitcom. — Michael Balderston
+It was the gold standard for Lear, who was the gold standard for the US TV sitcom. — Michael Balderston

 32. Call the Midwife